Greeks in Austria: History

-In the 18th century, Vienna was the centre of Greek diaspora where persons like Rigas Feraios, Anthimos Gazis, Neophytos Doukas and the Ypsilantis family prepared the Greek War of Independence.
+In the late 18th century, Vienna was the centre of Greek diaspora where persons like Rigas Feraios, Anthimos Gazis, Neophytos Doukas and the Ypsilantis family prepared the Greek War of Independence.
 There were also various institutions founded in Vienna that promote the Greek language and learning, contributing to the Modern Greek Enlightenment.
 In 1814, the Count Ioannis Kapodistrias, at that time Foreign Minister of the Russian Empire, in collaboration with Anthimos Gazis, founded in Vienna the Philomuse Society, an educational organization promoting philhellenism, such as studies for the Greeks in Europe.

 Additionally, ethnic Aromanians coming mostly from Moscopole, and generally from the Balkans, who self-identified as Greeks, have also been considered as part of the Greek diaspora.

 Furthermore, of great economic importance and social acknowledgment attained the Greeks in Austria in the 19th century.
 The first Greek newspaper was printed there and the Hellenic National School in Vienna is today the oldest such in the world that has remained continuously in operation.

 In 1856, after a request by Simon Sinas, Johann Strauss II composed the Hellenen-Polka (Hellenes Polka) op.
 203 for an annual ball of the Greek community in the Austro-Hungarian empire.

-In 20th century, Austria (and especially Graz and Linz) was a popular destination for Greek students.
+In the 20th century, Austria (and especially Graz and Linz) was a popular destination for Greek students.